 An SAR is a right to receive, upon surrender of the right, an amount payable in cash and/or shares of Common Stock under such terms and conditions as the Committee determines.
 An SAR may be granted in tandem with part or all of (or in addition to, or completely independent of) an option or any other award under the Plan.
 An SAR issued in tandem with a stock option may only be granted at the time of grant of the related option.
-The amount payable in cash and/or shares of Common Stock with respect to each SAR will be equal in value to a percentage (including up to a maximum of 100%) of the amount by which the fair market value per share of Common Stock on the exercise date exceeds the fair market value per share of Common Stock on the date of grant of the SAR.
+The amount payable in cash and/or shares of Common Stock with respect to each SAR will be equal in value to a percentage (including up to a maximum of 100%) of the amount by which the fair market value per share of Common Stock on the date of grant of the SAR.
 The applicable percentage will be established by the Committee.
-The exercise price of any SAR will be no less than the fair market value per share of the Common Stock or partly in each.
+The exercise price of any SAR will be no less than the fair market value per share of the Common Stock subject to the SAR on the date the SAR is granted.
+The agreement evidencing the award may state whether the amount payable is to be paid wholly in cash, wholly in shares of Common Stock or partly in each.
 If the award agreement does not state the manner of payment, the Committee will determine the manner of payment at the time of payment.
-The amount payable in shares of Common Stock on the date of exercise.
+The amount payable in shares of Common Stock, if any, is determined with reference to the fair market value per share of Common Stock on the date of exercise.
 Tandem SARs are exercisable only to the extent that the options to which they relate are exercisable.
-Upon exercise of the Tandem SAR, and to the extent of such exercise, the participant's related SAR will automatically terminate.
+Upon exercise of the Tandem SAR, and to the extent of such exercise, the participant's underlying option will automatically terminate.
+Similarly, upon the exercise of the tandem option, and to the extent of such exercise, the participant's related SAR will automatically terminate.